Complete permission model

-Typically, the simplified type of permission model offered by the Push API should allow you to adequately replicate the secured enterprise system you want to index in a secured Push source (see Simple Permission Model Definition Examples).
-However, some complex secured enterprise systems may require you to define a hierarchy of permission levels where the permissions derived from a higher permission level supersede those derived from subsequent lower permission levels.
-In such cases, you should use the complete type of permission model when adding or updating items in your secured Push source.
+The simplified permission model generally lets you properly replicate access rights of the secured enterprise system you want to index.
+However, some complex secured enterprise systems may require you to define a hierarchy of permission levels, where the permissions derived from a higher permission level supersede those derived from subsequent lower permission levels.
+In such cases, you should use the complete permission model when adding or updating items.

 Once a security identity update has been performed and all security identities can be resolved to individual user entities, effective permissions are evaluated as follows for each item with a complete permission model: